CENMIG/sumqc/README.md

 `-q`      QC option (default:SR:SLIDINGWINDOW:4:30 MINLEN:70 ,LR:length 10000 --keep_percent 90)

-`-r`      This give argument -resume to nextflow which allow the pipeline to continue from where it stop in the previous run"
+`-r`      This give argument -resume to Nextflow which allow the pipeline to continue from where it stop in the previous run"